What distinguishes a target audience from a target group? is a common question that many people have.

 Weekend pursuits

-You may more successfully target your brand communication and marketing to your target audience by using all of this psychographics to construct a more complete picture of who they are.
+You may more successfully target your brand communication and marketing to your target audience by using all of these psychographics to construct a more complete picture of who they are.

 Emotion Is Important in Your Target Audience Strategy